virtual-cast/Zenject/README.md

     * Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
 See <a href="#creating-objects-dynamically">here</a> for more details on this.

 * **Do not use IInitializable, ITickable and IDisposable for dynamically created objects**
     * Objects that are of type `IInitializable` are only initialized once - at startup during Unity's `Start` phase.
 If you create an object through a factory, and it derives from `IInitializable`, the `Initialize()` method will not be called.
-You should use `[Inject]` methods in this case.
+You should use `[Inject]` methods in this case or call Initialize() explicitly yourself after calling Create.
     * The same applies to `ITickable` and `IDisposable`.
 Deriving from these will do nothing unless they are part of the original object graph created at startup.
     * If you have dynamically created objects that have an `Update()` method, it is usually best to call `Update()` on those manually, and often there is a higher level manager-like class in which it makes sense to do this from.
 If however you prefer to use `ITickable` for dynamically objects you can declare a dependency to `TickableManager` and add/remove it explicitly as well.